You Just Turned 65. Here are 5 Unique Tax Moves

 Etc.

-Long-term care services can be costly, including insurance premiums, and you may be able to deduct them, up to a specific limit, based on your age.
-This chart shows the maximum amount eligible for a tax deduction, per person.
+Long-term care services can be costly, including insurance premiums, and you may be able to deduct them, up to limits set by the IRS, which can vary depending on age.
+Charts published by the IRS indicate the maximum amounts eligible for a tax deduction per person.
+For comprehensive guidance, see the IRS’s Publication 502: Medical and Dental Expenses.

 #4: Remember, You Get A Higher Standard Deduction

-Work with your tax preparer to determine if it’s better for you to take the standard deduction or to itemize.
-For example, you may gain a higher deduction by itemizing medical bills, charitable donations, and other deductible expenses.
+Work with your tax preparer to determine whether it’s better for you to take the standard deduction or to itemize.
+For example, itemizing may give you a higher deduction if you have significant medical expenses, charitable donations, or other deductible items.

 #5: Evaluate If and How You’ll Pay Taxes on Your Social Security Benefits

 The Social Security Administration (SSA) taxes those receiving Social Security above certain income thresholds.
-About 40% of those receiving social security must pay income taxes on their benefits.
-Annually, SSA gives you a summary of your benefits from that year via Form SSA-1099.
-You use this statement to determine if you must pay taxes on your benefits.
-Your income determines how much of your benefits may be taxed.
-The SSA gives the following thresholds for both individuals and married couples:
+A significant portion of beneficiaries may owe income taxes on some of their benefits.
+Each year, the SSA provides a summary of your benefits via Form SSA-1099, which you use to determine if any portion of your benefits is taxable.

-You can pay your Social Security benefits taxes in multiple ways, either by making quarterly payments or by withholding federal income tax.
-Working with your financial advisor to determine which method is ideal for you would be wise.
-Once you know if, when, and how you’ll pay Social Security Benefit taxes, you can work it into your retirement spending plan to proactively plan.
+You can pay Social Security taxes either through quarterly estimated payments or by withholding federal income tax from your benefits.
+Working with a financial advisor can help you determine which method is most effective.
+Once you know if, when, and how you’ll pay these taxes, you can incorporate them into your retirement spending plan for more proactive financial planning.

 This commentary reflects the personal opinions, viewpoints, and analyses of The Dala Group, LLC employees providing such comments.
 It should not be regarded as a description of advisory services provided by The Dala Group, LLC or performance returns of any The Dala Group, LLC client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing in this commentary constitutes investment advice, performance data, or any recommendation that any particular security, portfolio of securities, transaction, or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 The Dala Group, LLC manages its clients’ accounts using various investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.